yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 This is really hard to do right.
-[Facebook prepack](https://prepack.io) may offer a glimpse of hope, but it's still very early in the development stage and the development seems to have stalled as of Mar 2021.
+[Facebook prepack](https://prepack.io) may offer a glimpse of hope, but it's still very early in the development stage and the development seems to have stalled as of March 2021.

-For now, most build-time CSS-in-JS tools impose some kind of restrictions to make things easier, and most non-build-time CSS-in-JS tools avoid building any static extraction at all to stay flexible (see arguments from [styled-component](https://github.com/styled-components/styled-components/issues/1018) and [emotion](https://github.com/emotion-js/emotion/blob/master/docs/extract-static.mdx)).
+For now, most build-time CSS-in-JS libraries impose some kind of restrictions to make things easier, and most non-build-time CSS-in-JS libraries avoid building any static extraction at all to stay flexible (see arguments from [styled-component](https://github.com/styled-components/styled-components/issues/1018) and [emotion](https://github.com/emotion-js/emotion/blob/master/docs/extract-static.mdx)).

+Nevertheless, let's give it a try and build a simple static extractor for our little library.

 # Building a simple static extractor